Privacy Policy

 Vital Flow Health Limited (“VFH”) respects your privacy and is committed to protecting your personal data.
 This privacy policy will inform you as to how we look after your personal data when you access any of our services, and tell you about your privacy rights and how the law protects you.
 The policy also applies when you visit our website, correspond with us in person, by letter, by phone, email or any other means.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-Vital Flow Health Limited a company limited by shares registered in England and Wales under company number 15727765 whose registered office address is Suite 6, Floor 2 Congress House, 14 Lyon Road, Harrow HA1 2EN (collectively referred to as VFH, we, us or our in this privacy policy) is the data controller and responsible for your personal data, if you register with us to access any of our services following an invitation from us or your employer then we may also act as a data processor in connection with the delivery of our services to you and or on behalf of your employer
+Vital Flow Health Limited a company limited by shares registered in England and Wales under company number 15727765 whose registered office address is Suite 6, Floor 2 Congress House, 14 Lyon Road, Harrow HA1 2EN (collectively referred to as VFH, we, us or our in this privacy policy) is the controller of your personal data where we decide how and why your personal data is processed, including where we provide services directly to you or manage our own business operations.

 We are registered with the Information Commissioners Office (ICO) under registration number ZB773676 and you can view more information about our registration online by following the link here.